 As time went on, though, and the City of Tel Aviv developed, Neve Tzedek fell into decay.
-The North of the city, developed by the wealthier Ashkenazi (European Jews) attracted many of the richer residents of the south, and as they left, buildings began to fall into neglect.
-So much so, that by the 1960s, city officials deemed Neve Tzedek, which was now part of the city of Tel Aviv, a rundown slum-like area, incompatible with the bustling North.
+The North of the city, developed by the wealthier Ashkenazi (European Jews) attracted many of the richer residents of the south.
+As they left, buildings began to fall into neglect.
+By the 1960’s, city officials deemed Neve Tzedek, which was now part of the city of Tel Aviv, a rundown slum-like area, incompatible with the bustling North.
 They planned to demolish the neighborhood and construct high-rise apartment blocks.
-Thankfully, however, these plans never came to fruition, and as many buildings were placed on preservation lists, a new breath of life was breathed into Neve Tzedek as restoration works began in the 1980’s.
-The result has been that Neve Tzedek has grown into an oasis of tranquility in the bustling city, a real estate and cultural hotspot.
+Thankfully, however, these plans never came to fruition.
+As many buildings were placed on preservation lists, a new breath of life came into the area as restoration works began in the 1980’s.
+The result has been that now it is an oasis of tranquility in the bustling city.
+It’s also a real estate and cultural hotspot.

-Neve Tzedek is today a real oasis in the bustling city of Tel Aviv.
+This area is today a real escape from the bustle of Tel Aviv.
 The magnificent buildings are all individual, and a relaxing stroll through the neighborhood is a great way to spend some time.
 Shabazi Street is the main street that runs through the center of all of the action.
 Like many of the smaller side passages is lined with boutiques, galleries, and craft shops.
-The Suzanne Dellal Center is Tel Aviv’s dance center with a superb piazza and interesting gardens, whilst popular cafe Suzanna shouldn’t be missed.
+The Suzanne Dallal Center is Tel Aviv’s dance center with a superb piazza and interesting gardens.
+The nearby popular café Suzanna is always a good idea.

-Shops in Neve Tzedek are unique.
-The small, narrow streets are home to small unique boutiques, design shops and other fascinating shops which you could even think are not shops.
+The boutiques here are unique.
+The small, narrow streets are home to small unique boutiques, design shops and other fascinating spots which you could even think are not shops.
 Many sell homemade designer items and high-end food goods.

-Restaurants and cafes in Neve Tzedek offer the full range of food that Tel Aviv has become known for.
-There is something magical about sitting out in the shaded courtyard of an Oriental style building with the sea breeze cooling you, enjoying a great light meal…
+This stunning region offers the full range of food that Tel Aviv has become known for.
+There is something magical about sitting out in the shaded courtyard of an Oriental style building with the sea breeze cooling you, enjoying a great light meal.